amanb2000/EngSci_Abridged/README.md

 As of October 2020, over 293 pages have been written.

+'''
+NOTE: This repository does not contain every class I have taken -- merely the ones I chose to create LaTeX notes for.
+'''

 ## How to Use This Repository

 See the `pdf` folder for PDF's from all of the classes for which I created notes for.
 Raw LaTeX files can be found in `tex`.